hmsplc/hmsplc.github.io/README.md

 }
 ```
 ## Welcome to the repository of HMSPLC web
-> HMSPLC is a extra curricular activities lovers group from Haragach, Rangpur, Bangladesh.
+> HMSPLC is an extra curricular activity lovers group from Haragach, Rangpur, Bangladesh.
 It's goal is to popularize Math, Science and Programming among Haragachi students.

-It's a public repository. <font color='red'>You are ~~allowed~~ not allowed to contribute/edit here</font>.
+It's a public repository.
+You are ~~allowed~~ not allowed to contribute/edit here.
 Because we use this files as our webfiles.

 But you can still see them, download them.
 Just not use them as your personal property.